BookingSync/bookingsync-api-docs/content/guides/pricing-concepts.md

 It is **absolutely NOT recommended** and won't be accepted for channel applications to use directly any of those to calculate the price of the booking; nevertheless, it might give you some insight how things work on a lower-level.

-Seasons and periods are resources which modify rentals' base rate for given dates range.
+Seasons and periods are resources which modify rentals' base rate for given date ranges.
 That way, you can get the exact "raw" nightly rate for the rental for a given day (which means without any rates rules applied).
 [Nightly rates map](http://developers.bookingsync.com/reference/endpoints/nightly_rate_maps/) is the equivalent resource to combined seasons and periods; the format is just more compact and much easier to manage outside the BookingSync, via a third-party application.

 [`Rates`](http://developers.bookingsync.com/reference/endpoints/rates/) are calculated based on the seasons/periods/nightly rates maps/rates rules, so those resources should not be used for any calculation, they should be considered as an implementation detail.